b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sco(s)
 ```

-The latter example is so called [string
+The latter is an example of so called [string
 concatenation](https://docs.julialang.org/en/v1/manual/strings/#man-concatenation),
-it may be useful (as we see later in this book), but probably it is not what you
+it may be useful (as we will see later in this book), but probably it is not
-wanted.
+what you wanted.

 To avoid such unexpected events (especially if instead of `*` you use your own
 function, see @sec:julia_language_functions) you would like a guarding angel
 that watches over you.
-This is what Julia does when require it by using
+This is what Julia does when you require it by using
 type declarations (for now you need to take my word for it).

 Moreover, declaring types sometimes may make your code run faster.